 Especially if you study abroad in a school, people there already have their friend group and aren’t actively on the lookout to new friends.
 That’s why you need to make the first step and ask them something.

 It doesn’t have to be anything thought out, you can simply ask something about the class or school.
-That can lead to a conversation and new connections!
+That can lead to conversation and new connections!

 This one is the bridge between getting to know people and making actual friendships.

-I know it can take some willpower to do that, but once you did it, it becomes easier time to time.
+I know it can take some willpower to do that, but once you did it, it becomes easier from time to time.
 Just ask them for their Snapchat, Instagram, or their phone number.